elusivecodes/fQuery/docs/QuerySet.md

 - `events` is a space-separated string of events to attach to the nodes.
 - `callback` is a function that accepts an `event` argument, which will be called when the event is triggered.
+- `useCapture` is a boolean indicating whether to use a capture event, and will default to *false*.

 ```javascript
 query.addEvent(events, callback);